ab-elhaddad/e-prescribing/README.md

 npm install
 ```

-3. Create a `.env.local` file in the root directory and add the following environment variables
+3. Create a `.env` file in the root directory and add the following environment variables

 ```bash
 # Database